mgsima/interlinear-book-creator/README.md

 ## Project Overview
 This tool generates interlinear books, ideal for language learners desiring to read literature in its original language with an accompanying line-by-line translation.

+Right now in only translates from German to Spanish.
+You can set up the languages and the database according to you preferences.

 ## Features
 - Extracts unique words from a `.txt` file containing the original book.
 - Translates words and stores them in a PostgreSQL database.